What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Pothole Segmentation Task and Datasets. }} A pothole represents a distinctive category of road distress, characterized by its irregular morphology and structural degradation of the pavement surface \cite{8788687}.
-Despite the importance of precise delineation of the boundary of the potholes, pothole segmentation remains an underexplored research domain that requires specialized datasets and further investigation \cite{8788687}.
+A pothole represents a distinctive category of road distress, characterized by its irregular morphology and structural degradation of the pavement surface \cite{8788687}.
+Despite the importance of precise delineation, pothole segmentation remains an underexplored research domain that requires specialized datasets and further investigation \cite{8788687}.